Introduction

 The notified body should evaluate whether the manufacturer has demonstrated that the device meets the essential safety and performance requirements as specified in the EU MDR.

-5E.
-Clinical Evaluation Plan and Methodology:
+Clinical Evaluation Plan and methodology

 This section involves the assessment of the manufacturer’s clinical evaluation plan (CEP) and the methodology used to collect, appraise, and analyze the clinical data.
 The notified body should determine whether the CEP is appropriate and whether the chosen methodology is scientifically sound and unbiased.